Payroll can be complicated. Let’s make it less so. We answer some of the most common payroll questions so you don’t have to search for answers.

 There are a lot of components to consider when it comes to company payroll administration.
-From calculating vacation pay for your employees to issuing records of employment, we address and answer ten of the most frequently asked payroll questions regarding all things related to payroll management and payroll administration.
+From calculating vacation pay for your employees to issuing records of employment (ROEs), we address and answer some of the most frequently asked payroll questions regarding all things related to payroll management and payroll administration.

 1. Can employers give paid time off instead of overtime pay?